NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 If the PSA level remains raised or increases with time, you may be advised to have repeat biopsies or to have biopsies performed under a general anaesthetic (saturation biopsies).
 The latter allows more extensive sampling and is more likely to detect prostate cancer if it is present.
 More accurate still is a technique where your ultrasound scan is superimposed on an MRI scan.
 This technique is probably more sensitive in detecting prostate cancer but is still under assessment.

 Download a leaflet about biopsies performed under general anaesthetic

 If your prostate biopsies are positive for prostate cancer

 Your urologist will then discuss the following:

-To find out the extent of your prostate cancer, your urologist may arrange a CT scan, an MRI scan or a bone scintigram (or bone scan, pictured).
+To find out the extent of your prostate cancer, your urologist may arrange a CT scan, an MRI scan (see above) or a bone scintigram (bone scan, pictured).
 Together with the Gleason grade found on the biopsies, these will determine what treatment is needed.
-Not all patients will require staging investigations before treatment.
+Not all patients, however, require staging investigations before treatment.